-I re-used Billy Joel’s true story again to explain Jesus’ incarnation (His enflesh-ment).
+I re-told Billy Joel’s true story again to explain Jesus’ incarnation (His enflesh-ment).
 Maybe you will like it and use it with others.
-Most of you know that Billy Joel is an American singer-songwriter and pianist.
-On his daughter Alexa’s 12th birthday she was in New York City, and Billy was in Los Angeles for work.
+Billy is an American singer-songwriter and pianist.
+On his daughter Alexa’s 12th birthday she was in New York City, and Billy was in Los Angeles.
 He phoned her, apologizing for his absence, but Billy told her to expect a large package delivered later that day.
 Alexa answered the doorbell to find a seven-foot-tall, brightly wrapped box.
 She tore it open and out stepped her dad, just off the plane from the West Coast.
 Can you imagine her surprise?

 God’s greatest gift to us, Jesus His Son, came in the flesh too!
-Christ came to be with us forever!
-“When the set time had fully come, God sent His Son, born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship….Beyond all question, the mystery…is great: He (Jesus) appeared in the flesh, was vindicated by the Spirit, was seen by angels, was preached among the nations, was believed on in the world, was taken up in glory.”1
+Christ came down from Heaven to be with us forever!
+“When the set time had fully come, God sent His Son, born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship….Without question, this is the great mystery of our faith: Christ was revealed in a human body and vindicated by the Spirit.
+He was seen by angels and announced to the nations.
+He was believed in throughout the world and taken to Heaven in glory.”1

-For Christmas and during the year we try to buy friends and family members the “perfect gift.”
+At Christmas and during the year we try to buy people the “perfect gift.”
 It needs to meet three criteria: #1 the gift should reflect the giver’s personality; #2 the gift should show that we know the receiver (their needs and desires); #3 the gift should be of a kind and quality that keeps its value.
 Clearly only Christ is the perfect gift, infinitely costly to God, but free to all who receive and rest on Him as He is offered in the gospel.
 Jesus has come that we may have life, and that we may have it more abundantly, to the fullest, till it overflows.2

 If our greatest need was information, God would have sent us an educator.
 If our greatest need was technology, He would have sent a scientist.
 If our greatest need was money, God would have sent a businessman.
 If our greatest need was pleasure, God would have sent us an entertainer.
 But our greatest need was reconciliation to God, so the Father sent His Son to be the Savior of the world.9

-Dr. Jack Miller, my late teacher, urged us to preach Jesus’ gospel to ourselves every day.
+Dr. Jack Miller (1928-1996), my teacher, urged us to preach Jesus’ gospel to ourselves every day.
 Often he said, “Cheer up.
 You’re a lot worse off than you think you are….But in Christ, you are far more loved than you could ever imagine.”
-And God’s love for you in Christ endures forever and ever and ever.
+And God’s love for us in Christ endures forever and ever and ever.
 Psalm 136 says it 26 times!
 If we preach Jesus’ gospel to ourselves everyday and taste and see that the Lord is good ourselves, then evangelism becomes easy and a way of life for us.